Currumbin Wildlife Sanctuary: the Gold Coast’s Favourite Attraction Turns 70

 Currumbin Wildlife Sanctuary, officially renamed in 1995, is now a heritage-listed zoological garden set across 27 hectares of natural eucalyptus-rich bushland and rainforest.
 The park was deemed to be of great importance to the evolution of the state’s history, and was subsequently added to the Queensland Heritage Register in 2009.

-Today, the Sanctuary is home to over a thousand rescued native mammals, reptiles, birdlife and amphibians.
+Today, the Sanctuary is home to native mammals, reptiles, birdlife and amphibians as well as some exotic species.
 Strong support from locals and the emergence of ecotourism has allowed the Sanctuary to thrive since its inception.

 The educational public park continues to provide vital breeding and conservation programs, and lorikeets still flock to the arena twice daily to be fed by the equally delighted visitors.